CurtCalledBurt/CurtCalledBurt.github.io/_posts/2020-06-11-crashing-python.md

 ---
 layout: post
-title: "Python has Crashed": An Adventure through the Most Useless of Error Messages
+title: "Python has Crashed"
+subtitle: An Adventure through the Most Useless of Error Messages
 image: /img/SpiderPlot2.png
 ---